golang/proposal/design/24543-non-cooperative-preemption.md

 debugger owns single-stepping, not the process itself.
-This would also require the compiler to provide register flushing stubs for these safe-points, which increases code size (and hence instruction cache pressure) as well as stack size, much like explicit loop preemption.
+This would also require the compiler to provide register flushing stubs for these safe-points, which increases code size (and hence instruction cache pressure) as well as stack size, much like cooperative loop preemption.
-However, unlike explicit loop preemption, this approach would have no effect on mainline code size or performance.
+However, unlike cooperative loop preemption, this approach would have no effect on mainline code size or performance.

 ### Jump rewriting